benhainline/pdns-register/README.md

 =============

 ## Overview
-pdns-registration is a Python script that interacts with PowerDNS's MySQL backend to add and delete DNS records.
+pdns-registration is a Python script that interacts with the PowerDNS MySQL backend to add and delete DNS records.

 ## CLI Usage